steffaru/udacity-trivia-api-project/starter/backend/README.md

    **POST/api/questions/search**

  - General:
 	 - Get an array of question with the keyword determined by the searchTerm.
-The response have: questions, totalQuestions, current_categories and search.
+The response have: questions, totalQuestions, current_categories and search and success value.
 	 -  `curl -X POST -d '{"searchTerm":"What"}' -H 'Content-type:application/json' http://localhost:5000/api/questions/search`

 ```